 Ann Cassandra, also known as UnCassandra, is a short manga about the struggle to defy fate.
 Bekku Nanaki has just moved to Tokyo from her rural hometown.
 One day, a boy called Banjou Kizaki saves her from a falling billboard.
 The next day, she discovers that they are classmates, and that he has a reputation for being involved in various accidents and all sorts of trouble.

 When he drops his notebook, she discovers the reason why he gets into so much trouble in the first place is because he has been making sure that the horrible deaths resulting from the accidents don't happen, due to his notebook giving him predictions about the various disasters.
-Bekku, at first, refuses to believe him, even going so far as to throw the notebook into a canal, but over time comes over to his side and reveals that she too can predict the future using mirrors.
-Together they work to break fate.
+Bekku, at first, refuses to believe him, even going so far as to throw the notebook into a canal, but over time comes over to his side.
+Together, they work to break fate.
 But a mysterious man, Makita Eitarou, wants to stop them, as he believes that fate should be absolute...

 This work contains examples of:

 - Ambiguous Ending: The ending shows us at the day of Banjou's final prediction - his own death at the age of 20.
 However, we do not find out if or how he dies.

 - Artifact of Doom: The Cassandra Mask.
 The mask's power lets its user warp the future to cause more disasters in exchange for becoming the mask's puppet and eventually dying.
 The mask then compels the nearest person to pick it up and use it.

 - Big Bad: Makita Eitarou is the man attempting to stop Bekku and Banjou from saving people who are fated to die, as he believes that fate should not be tampered with.
 At least until he is arrested, at which point the Cassandra Mask, possesses by Queen Cassandra herself, is revealed as the one masterminding the deadly fates to take revenge on humanity for never believing her.